HRES-1219-119

 Who benefits

-Sikh Americans, estimated at approximately 500,000 to 700,000 people in the United States, who would receive formal congressional recognition of their history and cultural contributions.
-Educational institutions and organizations that promote Sikh heritage could gain visibility.
-Broadly, communities that value multicultural recognition in public life may see indirect benefit.
+Sikh Americans, estimated at roughly 500,000 to 700,000 people in the United States, who would receive formal congressional recognition of their history and contributions.
+Educational institutions and cultural organizations that promote Sikh heritage programming.
+Interfaith and civil rights organizations that advocate for religious minority visibility.
+Indirectly, any community that benefits from reduced religious misunderstanding and stereotyping.

 Who is hurt